SauceAgayo/C_wordle_solver/README.md

 # C_wordle_solver
 An optimized solver made in C
-This solveur was made to solve the wordle game.
+This solveur was designed to in order to solve the wordle game.
 You have a word to made guess and the solver has to find it.
 When the solver makes a guess you have to enter a number association.
 You have to enter 0 if the letter are not well placed, 1 if the letter is in the word but not well placed and 2 if the letters is well placed.

 ## Using the WORDLE solver